Machina-Labs/path_planning_hw/README.md

 While definitely not required, consider looking up parametrized curves and robot trajectory planning if you are totally new to this space.

 ## The Contraints
-I know what you're thinking: just put one point at the beginning of the curve, and one point at the end.
-Two points wont take very long to execute, right?
-And while that is the fastest we could "interpret" a curve, there are some constraints that you should know about:
+In theory, providing just two points - the starting and ending coordinates, would allow the robot to complete the path in least amount of time.
+However, there are some constraints that you should know about:
 - We must start and end with a speed of 0.
 See how this is calculated in assess_answer().
 - We must not exceed a discrete cartesian acceleration magnitude (length/time^2) of 0.1.
 See how this is calculated in assess_answer().
 - The section of path is represented as a a parametrized curve.
 We must start at the curve parameter of 0 and end at the parameter of 1.

-I've written two functions to help you get going: eval_curve() and assess_answer().
-You'll find these in eval_tools.py. assess_answer() will check your submission against these (and other) constraints and tell ya how you're doing. eval_curve() represents the parametrized curve that I want you to design your answer for; read its documentation if you have questions.
+I've written two functions - eval_curve() and assess_answer(), as part of this assignment.
+You'll find these in eval_tools.py. eval_curve() generates the parametrized curve (path) by using the set of parameters you provide it as input. assess_answer() will check your submission against the above-mentioned constraints and others to assess the quality of your answer.

  ## The Ask
 What I want is an array of parameters that pass the checks in assess_answer().
 Here is an example submission: